-In the Output Selector above each of the $DV{out}$ lines is ANDed with main clock.
-This allows the data out of each of the AD6620's to be properly latched into the input latches.
-The $DV{out}$ line is also responsible for placing the latched outputs on the internal bus at the proper time.
-This data is then latched in the output latch using the internal OR'ed clocking signals.
+In the Output Selector above each of the DV{OUT} lines is ANDed with main clock.
+This allows the data out of each of the AD6620s to be properly latched into the input latches.
+The DV{OUT} line is also responsible for placing the latched outputs on the internal bus at the proper time.
+This data is then latched in the output latch using the internal ORed clocking signals.

-The timing for these events is shown below.
+The timing for these events is shown in Figure 60.
 As shown, the system clock is run at the specified rate.
 Then the RCF timing control state machine is responsible for generating the appropriate sync pulses.
-When each AD6620 completes its SOP computation, it generates the DV ${\rm out}$ pulses shown below.
+When each AD6620 completes its SOP computation, it generates the $\rm DV{\rm OUT}$ pulses shown below.
 Concurrently, each chip places its IQ data on the output pins of that device.
 With this data, the output selector state machine combines all of the data and places the data on the output bus.